Stocktocon/Stocktocon/README.md

 **hello :D**
 this is my page of something something.
 I'm pretty new to programming so よろしくお願いします。

+- Currently Enrolled at UCSD
+- ECE 26 Computer Engineering Major
+- Class of 2025

 <!--
 **Stocktocon/Stocktocon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.